How to know if your company requires custom software feature 02

 Custom software is designed to meet the needs of one specific organization, so it only has the functionality required by that organization.
 COTS may not have all the functionality a company needs and will almost certainly have many features it doesn’t need.
 On the other hand, custom software is considerably more expensive than COTS because the client must bear all the development costs, whereas COTS can distribute these costs to multiple customers.

 A 2015 study by Simform forecast adoption rates for custom software and COTS from 2016 to 2021.
+The custom software development market has shown significant growth trends and market share statistics in various regions, including North America, the Middle East and Africa, Asia Pacific, and Europe.
 This study predicts slight declines for all types of COTS and custom software not related to enterprise resource planning (ERP).
 However, it also shows a sharp increase in the adoption of custom non-ERP software.
 The figure below shows these trends:

 Projected Usage of Custom Software and Off-the Shelf Software